 If you notice any of these symptoms, you should consult a professional tyre shop to see if it can be repaired or if you need new car tyres.
-Read about different forms of tyre tread wear patterns so you can identify the condition of your tyres more easily.
+Being familiar with different forms of tyre tread wear patterns can help you identify the condition of your tyres more easily.

 A tyre with a minimum tread depth performs far worse than a tyre with new treads, especially when wet handling and resistance to aquaplaning are concerned.
 A tyre with a 4 mm tread has only 65% of the grip that an 8 mm thread would have on a wet surface.
 Compared to a new tyre, a tread at the legal minimum (1.6 mm) only has 40% of the wet grip available.

-Tread wear - the TWI symbol shows the tyre is worn down to 1.6 mm.
+The TWI symbol is a car tyre tread wear indicator.
+It shows the tyre is worn down to 1.6 mm.